syncfusion-content/flutter-docs/Flutter/assistview/composer.md

 The default [`composer`] is a rounded rectangular text editor that allows users to compose request messages.
 You can customize its appearance by adding hint text, borders, prefix icons, suffix icons, and more.

-When the composer is null, no default text field is added to the assist widget.
+When the composer is null, no default text field is added to the AI AssistView widget.

 ### Minimum and maximum lines